kotcrab/ghidra-allegrex/README.md

 default skips unknown names from PPSSPP so your work can only get overwritten if you've renamed one of the autodetected function.

-Likewise, you can use `PpssppExportSymFile` to export your work as `.sym` file which can be imported into PPSSPP.
+Likewise, you can use `PpssppExportSymFile` to export your work as a `.sym` file which can be imported into PPSSPP.
 Enter `0` when asked for offset if your image base is already  at `08804000`.
 You need to do `Reset symbol table` before importing the file in PPSSPP.